python-trio/trio-asyncio/docs/source/usage.rst

 .. autodoc: trio_asyncio.wrap_trio_context

 Multiple asyncio loops
 ++++++++++++++++++++++

 Trio-asyncio supports running multiple concurrent asyncio loops in the same thread.
-You may even nest them (if they're asynchronous, of course).
+You may even nest them.

 This means that you can write a trio-ish wrapper around an asyncio-using library without regard to whether the main loop or another library also use